Yacoby/skyrim-package-manager/README.md

     $ pip install -r requirements.txt
     $ python main.py

-Use the button to set the NXM handler.
-When finished you can exit the virtual environment using (or just close the terminal):
+Use the button to set the NXM handler ect, When finished you can exit the virtual environment using (or just close the terminal):

     $ deactive